eth-brownie/brownie/docs/core-types.rst

 Fixed
 =====

 The :func:`Fixed <brownie.convert.datatypes.Fixed>` class is used to handle Vyper `decimal values <https://vyper.readthedocs.io/en/latest/types.html#decimals>`_.
-It is a subclass of `Decimal <https://docs.python.org/3.8/library/decimal.html#decimal.Decimal>`_ that allows comparisons, addition and subtraction against strings, integers and :func:`Wei <brownie.convert.datatypes.Wei>`.
+It is a subclass of :py:class:`decimal.Decimal <decimal.Decimal>` that allows comparisons, addition and subtraction against strings, integers and :func:`Wei <brownie.convert.datatypes.Wei>`.

 .. code-block:: python